s-bose7/csv-uploader/README.md

 The -production flag is used for production environment.
 Use -development for local development.
 The project uses Alembic for migrations.
 Refer to the official [documentation](https://alembic.sqlalchemy.org/en/latest/tutorial.html) for advanced usage.

+# Data Integrity checks
+Data integrity checks are important to verify the core database insertion logic.
+Refer [here](docs/tests.md) to see the kinds of checks being performed after inserting data.

 # Development checklist